Can You Freeze Pumpkin Pie?

 Don’t let your Thanksgiving pumpkin pie go to waste!
 Learn the proper way to store leftover pumpkin pie by freezing or refrigerating it.

 If you’re hosting Thanksgiving, you know that making and freezing dishes ahead of time is the key to a successful, low-stress holiday.
-You know you can freeze pie crusts—that’s where the store-bought ones live, after all—but you might wonder, can you freeze a whole pumpkin pie?
-The short, happy answer: Yes!
-As long as you follow our tips.
+(More time for sharing Thanksgiving wishes is never a bad thing.)
+You know you can freeze pie crusts—that’s where the store-bought ones live, after all—but you might wonder, can you freeze pumpkin pie?
+The short, happy answer: Yes—as long as you follow our tips.
+(We can go over whether pumpkin is a fruit later.)

 Yes.
 The high fat content of crust makes pumpkin pie perfect for freezing, and custards like pumpkin pie filling freeze well.
 Whether you are freezing store-bought or homemade, a whole pie or just a slice, follow these suggestions to ensure success.